Fiveable

 The system faces challenges like rising costs and health disparities.
-But there are opportunities too, like and health tech.
+But there are opportunities too, like value-based care and health tech.
 Ongoing debates about reform highlight the need to balance access, quality, and costs in healthcare.

 Structure of the U.S. Healthcare System